 Bulbs generally fall into two main categories – spring flowering bulbs and summer flowering bulbs.

 Summer flowering bulbs are planted after the season’s last frost because they are not able to survive cold and harsh winter conditions.
-These bulbs, too, can flower year after year, but only if cared for properly.
+These varieties, too, can flower year after year, but only if cared for properly.
 They must be dug up after flowering and becoming dormant, stored indoors over winter and then replanted after the next year’s final frost to be viable.

 Spring flowering bulbs include daffodils, tulips, and hyacinths, while summer varieties include gladiolus, dahlia, and canna.

 Do you have questions about a specific variety?
 Let us know in the comment section below!

 Also, be sure to sign up for Avant Garden Decor’s newsletter today to get useful advice and a 10-percent discount on any of our gardening accessories.
 Avant Garden Decor offers a large selection of “how-to” tips, as well as stylish accessories to help you design a beautiful and relaxing backyard.
 On your next visit to Facebook, head on over and like our page to share pictures of your garden and find out even more tips!